 Articles and book chapters include: “Preservation and Self-Absorption: Italian Colonisation and the Walled City of Tripoli, Libya,” The Journal of North African Studies 5(4)(2000): 121–54; "The Medina and the Islamic City: Colonial Terms and Postcolonial Legacies," Public Affairs Report 43(4)(2002): 4-6; “Oases of Ambiguity: On How Italians Did Not Practice Urban Segregation in Tripoli,” in La Libia tra Mediterraneo e mondo islamico (Atti del convegno di Catania, Facoltà di Scienze Politiche, 1–2 dicembre 2000, Aggiornamenti e approfondimenti), edited by Federico Cresti, Milan: Giuffrè, 2006, 163-81; “Mediterraneanism: French and Italian Architects’ Designs in 1930s North African Cities,” in The City in the Islamic World, edited by Salma Khadra Jayyusi, Renata Holod, Attilio Petruccioli, and André Raymond, Leiden: Brill, 2008, 977–92; and “Libya,” in A Historical Companion to Postcolonial Literatures in Continental Europe and Its Empires, edited by Prem Poddar, Rajeev Patke, and Lars Jensen; Edinburgh University Press and Columbia University Press, 2008, 300–304.

-Emily Gottreich is the Interim Chair of the Center for Middle Eastern Studies at the University of California, Berkeley.
-She is an Associate Adjunct Professor of History and International and Area Studies.
-She also co-chairs the undergraduate major in Middle Eastern Studies and serves as the President of the American Institute for Maghrib Studies.
+Emily Gottreich currently serves as the Interim Chair of the Center for Middle Eastern Studies at the University of California, Berkeley.
+She is an Associate Adjunct Professor of History and International and Area Studies, and Chair of the undergraduate major in Middle Eastern Studies.
+Between 2009-2013 she served as the President of the American Institute for Maghrib Studies.